scanback/docs/articles-posts/southern-oscillation.md

 What I do know is that once there are measurable signs of an El Niño (not only modelled data) it is easy to predict commodity prices.

-Formally, with ENSO being El Nino Southern Oscillation:
+Formally, with ENSO being El Nino Southern Oscillation and E being evidence of the event:

 $\Delta P_{t+h} = \mathbb{P}(\text{ENSO} \mid E_t) \cdot \delta_{\text{strong}} + \mathbb{P}(\text{ENSO} \mid E_t)^c \cdot \delta_{\text{weak}}$

 This is surely known by commodities futures traders like John W. Henry & Company, just as I know it.

 Having the price insight tradeable for a gain in a futures contract is a different thing.
-Traders have a second *secret* insight that they combine with the ENSO insight.
+Traders have a second ***secret*** insight that they combine with the ENSO insight.

 Formally, with S being the secret, this takes the form: